ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 The regression-based estimate uses simple linear regression to project the number of new students based on historical trends, while the average-based and maximum-based estimates provide alternative projections based on historical averages and maximums, respectively.

 Each of these estimates allows us to model different scenarios and account for uncertainty in new student generation in the Monte Carlo simulations.

+Similar to the survival rates, the choice of aggregation method can be informed by the stability of generation rates over time and the presence of any "exogenous shocks" that might have affected generation rates in specific years.
+However, the choice of aggregation method does not significantly affect the overall projections, as the Monte Carlo simulation framework captures the uncertainty in generation rates.

 ## Monte Carlo Simulations